josephmachado/analytical_dp_with_sql/README.md

 cd analytical_dp_with_sql
 ```

+**Note**: If you are using Macbook M1, please follow [the instructions here](https://github.com/josephmachado/analytical_dp_with_sql/issues/4#issuecomment-1426902080) to use the appropriate docker image.

 We have some helpful make commands to make working with our systems more accessible.
 Shown below are the make commands and their definitions

 1. make up: Spin up the docker containers.